-We travel further south to discover a true green paradise that runs along the Portuguese coast from Palmela to Setúbal.
+Our next national park is found further south, as we discover a true green paradise that runs along the Portuguese coast from Palmela to Setúbal.

-Beaches with crystalline blue water where you can practice diving, dense vegetation, unique places to go climbing in the Arrábida Mountains and hundreds of karst cavities with fossil deposits and traces of dinosaurs, are just some of the wonders that you can find in the Arrábida Natural Park, made up of more than 17,000 hectares.
+Beaches with crystalline blue water where, even at this time of year, you can go diving, surrounded by dense vegetation and unique places to go climbing in the Arrábida Mountains.
+The area is also home to hundreds of karst cavities with fossil deposits and traces of dinosaurs, just some of the wonders that you can find in the Arrábida Natural Park, made up of more than 17,000 hectares.

-Visit this amazing natural park to discover its unique landscapes, surrounded by the smell of daffodils, orchids, gorse, oak and rosemary.
+Visit this amazing natural park this 2020 to discover truly unique landscapes, surrounded by the smell of daffodils, orchids, gorse, oak and rosemary.

 Natural Park of Southwest Alentejo and Costa Vicentina

-From Porto Covo, in the Alentejo, to Burgau, in the Algarve, we can enjoy the breathtaking landscape of the Natural Park of Southwest Alentejo and Costa Vicentina.
+From Porto Covo, in the Alentejo, to Burgau, in the Algarve, visitors can enjoy the breathtaking landscape of the Natural Park of Southwest Alentejo and Costa Vicentina.

-Botanists and zoologists from all over the world travel here to observe some of the unique species, such as the white stork that makes its nest in the marine cliffs, something that only happens in this region.
-If you want to observe otters, this is one of the few places in Europe and the world where you can do it.
-Surf lovers consider this one of the best destinations in the country to do this sport, thanks to the many wild beaches in the area.
+Botanists and zoologists from all over the world travel here to observe some of nature's most unique species, such as the white stork that makes its nest in the marine cliffs, something that is only seen in this region.
+If you want to observe otters, then this beautiful location is also one of the few places in Europe and the world where you can do it.
+On top of all of this, surf lovers consider this one of the best destinations in the country to surf, thanks to the many wild beaches in the area.

-Get ready for long walks on hard and difficult to reach routes and, at the southern end of the park, don't miss the Cape of St Vincent Lighthouse and the Ponta de Sagres, once home to a nautical school, founded by Prince Henry, the Navigator in the 15th century.
+Prepare yourself for long walks on hard and difficult to reach routes and, at the southern end of the park, don't miss the Cape of St. Vincent Lighthouse and the Ponta de Sagres, once home to a nautical school, founded by Prince Henry in the 15th century.

 Ria Formosa Natural Park

-The Ria Formosa Natural Park is one of the 7 wonders of Portugal and a perfect destination for all those seeking a unique natural environment.
+The Ria Formosa Natural Park has been chosen as one of the seven wonders of Portugal and a perfect destination for all those seeking a unique natural environment.

-In the Eastern Algarve, this is one of the three protected areas of the Algarve, formed by a coastal lagoon that changes constantly due to the movement of wind, currents and tides.
-It covers the islands of Faro, Barreta, Culatra, Armona and Tavira, which also deserve a visit.
+Located in the Eastern Algarve, this is one of the three protected areas of the Algarve region of Portugal, formed by a coastal lagoon that changes constantly due to the movement of wind, currents and tides.
+It covers the islands of Faro, Barreta, Culatra, Armona and Tavira, which are also well worth a visit.

-Be amazed by the fusion of shades of green and blue in the water of the estuary and the sea and by the shades of brown that characterise the almost deserted beaches.
-Here you can also observe protected water birds, since the Ria Formosa Natural Park belongs to the Natura 2000 network and receives more than 20,000 birds during the winter period.
+You will be amazed by the breakthtaking fusion of shades of green and blue in the water of the estuary and the sea, as well as by the shades of brown that characterise the almost deserted beaches in the area.
+Here, with a little bit of luck, you will also be able to catch sight of protected water birds, since the Ria Formosa Natural Park belongs to the Natura 2000 network and receives more than 20,000 birds during the winter period.

-Take the opportunity to take a ride on one of the traditional boats that were used for tuna fishing and sit down in a seaside restaurant to taste the local gastronomy.
+Take the opportunity to take a trip on one of the traditional boats that were used for tuna fishing in the area and enjoy the local gastronomy in a seaside restaurant.